aornugent/impact2/README.md

 ### Installation

+There are two options:

+1. Run `devtools::install_github("aornugent/impact2")` to install the development version.
+There are several dependencies, but sometimes it has trouble updating loaded packages.
+If you don't have the patience to resolve this, feel free to ignore package updates.
+You can then load the package with `library(impact2)`.

-Download code, set the working directory to `../impact2` and run `devtools::load_all('.')` to build and load the package.
+2. If you'd like to edit or work with the code more closely, you can clone or download the repository (top right of this page), set the working directory to `../impact2` and run `devtools::load_all('.')` to build and load the package.
 (or open `impact2.Rproj` in RStudio and press `Ctrl + Shift + L`)

 ### Analysis

 Data wrangling steps are wrapped up in `format_data()`.
 See the documentation `?format_data` for the possible knobs and dials.